 If you qualify and decide to self-install, you can follow our Frontier self-installation guide for a little extra help.

-If you can get it, Frontier’s 500/500 fiber plan is fast and inexpensive with enough bandwidth for the whole family (or your assortment of quirky roommates).
+If you can get it, the Frontier FiberOptic 500 Mbps Internet plan is fast and inexpensive with enough bandwidth for the whole family (or your assortment of quirky roommates).

-The fiber 50/50 plan is a less expensive option for homes that don’t have a lot of connected devices.
+The Frontier FiberOptic 50 Mbps Internet plan is a less expensive option for homes that don’t have a lot of connected devices.
 We’re not thrilled about Frontier’s high price tag for gigabit internet, but if you need the speed, we like that it’s at least an option for some people.